What are Confluence's roles?

 New permissions

-If you migrated from the old permissions experience, you’ll notice more permissions available when creating custom roles and assigning access.
-These new permissions were split from the original Admin, View, and Comment on content permissions, enabling the creation of the default Manager role and more granular control.
+If you transition to roles from the old permissions experience, you’ll notice more permissions available when creating custom roles and assigning access.
+These new permissions were split from the original Admin, Create blogs, Create content, Comment on content, and View permissions, enabling the creation of the default Manager role and providing more granular control within the role system.

-Anyone who had the original permissions will automatically have the new ones.
-If you didn’t have the original permissions, you won’t get the new ones by default.
+Anyone who had the original permissions will automatically have the new ones when roles is initially enabled.
+Anyone who didn’t have the original permissions won’t get the new ones by default.

 NEW